elielalbuquerque/sudoku-python/README.md

  ## Extra Options
  ### Test Solving Algorithms

 For testing performance of both algorithms we use [py-sudoku project](https://pypi.org/project/py-sudoku/).
-We imported this project to our code, in [sudoku.py](generator/sudoku.py) to edit de print method with objective to facilitate the coversion of sudoku board to array.
+We imported this project to our code, in [sudoku.py](generator/sudoku.py,) to edit print method with objective to facilitate the coversion of sudoku board to array.

-For generate the tests boards and calculate yours outpus run [tests.py].
+For generate the tests boards and calculate yours outpus run [tests.py](tests.py).
+When run generated boards will be allocated in path [tests](tests/)

 # Prerequisites
   * Python 3
+  * Package numpy

-# Author
+# Authors
 Gustavo Zanatta Bruno @zanattabruno
 Guilherme Falcão Silva Campos @guilhermefscampos